Mount Ararat rises behind Yerevan, Armenia.

 Returning to the city in the afternoon, you can choose to enjoy free time in the city or visit a local theatre.
 Dinner will be held in a traditional local restaurant this evening.

-The Golden Eagle makes a brief scheduled stop at Ichoguz, where you have the option to leave the train and make a short journey to Darvaza’s famous burning gas crater, a spectacular sight best seen at night.
-Located in the middle of the Kara Kum desert where the area is rich in natural gas, the 70 meter-wide crater is known by the locals as the ‘Door to Hell’ and has been burning for over 40 years.
-This is a unique experience that is not to be missed.
+The Golden Eagle departs Ashgabat at lunch and makes a scheduled stop tonight at Ichoguz.
+We leave the train and make a short journey to Darvaza’s famous burning gas crater, a spectacular sight best seen at night.
+Located in the middle of the Kara Kum desert where the area is rich in natural gas, the 70-meter-wide crater is known by the locals as the ‘Door to Hell’ and has been burning for over 40 years.
+It is a unique experience that is not to be missed.

 Day 11: Khiva, Uzbekistan

-Our train travels towards Urgench, from where we transfer to the ancient city of Khiva, founded 2,500 years ago.
+Crossing the border into Uzbekistan, our train arrives to the ancient city of Khiva.
 As one of the Silk Road’s most important trading posts and now a World Heritage Site, it lies at the crossroads of the routes between Mongolia, Russia, China and Persia.
 A truly magnificent sight to behold, it rises out of the desert to reveal a wealth of impressive architecture.
 Stepping back in time, we discover its impressive mosques, bazaars and minarets within Khiva’s ancient walls.

 Day 12: Bukhara, Uzbekistan